Lilian0296/RPKM-RDCs-Genes/README.md

 # Final output

-- Gene RPKM: CSV files with RPKM values.
-- RDC RPKM: For RDCs that overlap with genes, the file names start with “Gene_“.
+RDC RPKM: For RDCs that overlap with genes, the file names start with “Gene_“.
 For RDCs that do not overlap with genes, the file names start with “RDC_“.